alvineebai/Alvine-kubernetes/Labs-projects/lab-3/readme.md

 Note: The cluster used here was

 To be able to create persistent volumes for our apps, we need to make sure dynamic provisioning is enabled.
+Check the folder on persistent volumes to do that.(11-persistent-storage)

 ## Create and apply the YAML files
 ```bash